Send your event info to glen.gower@ottawa.ca

 Remembrance Day Service is hosted by the Stittsville Legion at the cenotaph in Alexander Grove Park/ Johnny LeRoux Arena, 10 Warner Colpitts Lane.
 The service begins at 2:00 p.m..

-November 15: Annual Bazaar
+November 15: Holy Spirit Women’s League Annual Bazaar

 November 25-December 10: Zonta 16 Days of Activism

 Watch as 40 talented youth, ages 8–18, bring Elf the Musical JR to life on stage.
 Join them at Sacred Heart High School, 5870 Abbott Street, for this heartwarming holiday production filled with laughter, music, and festive cheer.
 Spotlight Youth Collective believes theatre is more than entertainment—it’s a transformative journey.
 Whether stepping into the spotlight or working behind the scenes, every young person deserves the chance to explore, express, and shine in a supportive and inspiring environment.
-Learn more at here or email here with any questions.
+Learn more here or email here with any questions.
 Be part of the audience cheering on the incredible cast as they share their talents and hard work with the community!

 November 28 & 29: West Ottawa Ladies Chorus